ISagesse/Medical-Insurance/README.md

 # Medical-Insurance
-Analyze the contributing factor a person insurance cost is higher that other
+## Analyzing the contributing factor for a person insurance cost